Check Out the Best Paid and Free Netflix Alternatives

 Hulu is a great alternative to Netflix, but if you live outside of the US or Japan, you may not be able to enjoy it all the time (we said may because you can use a VPN to access geo-blocked content when traveling).
 The good thing about Hulu is that you can watch new episodes of hit shows the day after they appear on TV, while on Netflix, you must wait until they release the whole season.

 Paramount Plus rounds out our list.
 Although the number of exclusive shows and movies isn’t that vast, the service is constantly working to increase it.
 Previously called CBS All Access, Paramount Plus is home to loads of great content from ViacomCBS, and you can enjoy both old and latest films from Paramount Pictures and various TV shows from MTV, BET, CBS, Nickelodeon, Comedy Central and others.
 You can also tune into live news and various sports broadcasts like NCAA basketball, NFL football, soccer.

 The cheapest package will cost you just $4.99 per month, but it includes ads, and there is no live CBS stream.
 To watch ad-free and stream CBS live, you’ll need to pay $9.99 a month.

 Use a VPN to enjoy all perks of Netflix alternatives

-Get a trustworthy VPN like VeePN to make the most out of your streaming experience.
-Apart from letting you enjoy the best of content, VeePN boosts your security, protects your privacy, and prevents bandwidth throttling.
-Just connect to one of the VeePN’s servers in, say, the US to binge-watch your favorite content.
+What you need here is a VPN for streaming.
+Enter VeePN!
+Download the app to make the most out of your streaming experience.
+VeePN lets you enjoy the best content with its servers around 89 locations across Europe, North and South America, Asia, Africa, and Australia.
+It also boosts your security, protects your privacy, and doesn’t let your Internet service provider slow down your connection speed.
+Just connect to one of the VeePN’s servers in, say, the UK to binge-watch your favorite content when away from home.
 You can do it hassle-free.
 And with blazing speeds.

 What is similar to Netflix but free?